LongQT-sea/intel-igpu-passthru/README.md

 ## 🎯 Overview
 - OpROM/VBIOS for use with GVT-d iGPU passthrough on Proxmox/QEMU/KVM.
-- Support direct UEFI output over HDMI, eDP, and DisplayPort.
+- Support direct UEFI display output over HDMI, eDP, and DisplayPort.
 - Provides perfect display without screen distortion.
 - Supports Windows, Linux, and even **macOS** guests.
+- Fixes Code 43 errors on Meteor Lake, Arrow Lake, Lunar Lake and other.
 - This ROM can also be used with SR-IOV virtual functions on compatible Intel iGPUs to fix Code 43.[^1]

 ## 📋 Requirements